segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 57 October 7, 2018

+**Today's Progress**: I don't think I made any today.
+I spent the whole time chasing that wretched photo out of my editor style and I still haven't succeeded.
+I don't know how to get the background image out of the editor style when the editor-style.css doesn't have it in there at all.
+I tried setting its background-image to none, and that didn't work either.

+**Thoughts**: Very frustrated with it.
+I've decided to leave out editor styling for now and just include it in an update later.

 ### Day 56 October 6, 2018

 **Recent Progress**: I have been trying to get my theme all ready for WordPress while I wait for it to get to the top of the queue.
 I read lots of denials of themes, which taught me quite a bit about what they look for.
 I have been spending the last few days working on those details.
 My last hurdle (that I am currently aware of) may not be a deal-breaker for my theme, but it is annoying the bejabbers out of me, and I'm sure any future users of the theme will be equally annoyed.
 I added editor styling but I can't figure out how to get it to stop loading up the background image, which it does very slowly, adding another few lines of pixels with every keystroke as I type, even if it is delete or backspace.
 It also makes the text grey, which it certainly shouldn't be.